 The curriculum is organized around universal child development themes and covers classics of children’s literature as well as multicultural stories and folktales from around the world.
 Workshops are open to both native English speakers and English language learners.

 Literacy Volunteers on the Green presented two workshops this past year and over 50 young parents participated.
 We have received requests for more workshops and now we have the funding to provide them and to help break generational cycles of low literacy in our communities.

 Giving Tuesday Is Over But Our Need Continues

-On Tuesday, December 1st, charities, families, businesses, community centers, and students around the world are coming together for one common purpose: to celebrate generosity and to give.
+On Tuesday, December 1st, charities, families, businesses, community centers, and students around the world came together for one common purpose: to celebrate generosity and to give.

-We encourage you to join this tradition of generosity.
-And contributing to LVG’s mission of providing free literacy instruction is a great place to start.
+We encourage you to continue this tradition of generosity by contributing to LVG’s mission of providing free literacy instruction.

 Will you help us?
-Between now and midnight, December 1st just go to our website: www.lvg-ct.org and click on the Donate button located on the left near our contact information.
-It will take you to a secure PayPal site.
+Click on the Donate button located on the top left near our contact information; it will take you to a secure PayPal site.
 Thank you for getting involved and making a difference by giving someone the gift of literacy.

 LVG Gala Celebrating 10 Years:

 A Grand Success!

 Literacy Volunteers on the Green celebrated its Tenth Anniversary with a dinner on October 24th in New Milford.
 The evening honored Union Savings Bank as the recipient of the Director’s Award for Long-standing Support.
 Christine Baranski, Emmy and Tony award winner who currently appears in “The Good Wife” on television, was a special guest and presenter.
 The Master of Ceremonies was Reverend Jack Gilpin, who in addition to being priest in charge at St. John’s Episcopal Church is an actor currently appearing in “Madam Secretary.”